ibm-cloud-docs/vmwaresolutions/shared/shared_ordering.md

 The following services are preinstalled and ready-to-use in all virtual data centers.
 Service charges are incurred only if you choose to use the service.

-* Veeam Availability Suite and Veeam Cloud Connect Replication
+* Veeam® Availability Suite and Veeam Cloud Connect Replication
 * Zerto

 For more information, see [Managing Veeam for VMware Solutions Shared](/docs/vmwaresolutions?topic=vmwaresolutions-shared_veeam) and [Managing Zerto for VMware Solutions Shared](/docs/vmwaresolutions?topic=vmwaresolutions-shared_zerto).